 The Turkish government has simplified the buying process for foreigners as much as possible, but due to logistics, there are still some differences in the procedure for Turks and foreign nationalities.

 When a Turkish person buys property, payment and signing for title deeds (Tapu in Turkish) take two to three days.
 Foreigners usually complete the process in roughly five days, because of transferring the money from foreign accounts.
-This is factoring in two days for viewing and sales contracts and three days for money transfer and application for title deed.
-An exception to this rule is if military clearance needs to be obtained in which case, the process will take roughly 6 weeks.
+This is factoring in two days for viewing and sales contracts and three days for money transfer, get an appraisal report and application for title deed.

 When Turks buy a house, they want to complete as much of the process themselves, typically to save money but because they also know the system.
 Real Estate agencies are not offering any service after Tapu delivery for Turkish Citizens.
 However, foreigners don’t speak Turkish, don’t have knowledge about navigating offices and red tape procedures, and often seek support from their estate agent to complete aftersale services.
 This can include water and electric connection or name changes, residence permits as well as other house owner obligations such as paying council tax or carrying out maintenance.